 Welcome to Trans-cend Electrolysis

-Isabella Nicole is a transgender woman and the owner and operator of Transcend Beauty.
+Isabella Nicole is a transgender woman and the owner and operator of Transcend Electrolysis.
 She has extensive education in the fields of cosmetology, aesthetics and electrolysis.
 Receiving an A.A.S. degree in the field of Cosmetology.
 She is state licensed in Pennsylvania to practice cosmetology, aesthetics and electrolysis under her license.

-Trans-cend Beauty has a private office in the heart of Center City Philadelphia on the 7th floor of the Philadelphia Building.
+Trans-cend Electrolysis has a private office in the heart of Center City Philadelphia on the 7th floor of the Philadelphia Building.
 The building has quickly become the destination for entrepreneurs, arts and cultural groups, for profits and not for profits, and startups to work side by side.

 Our Private Location